 The assessment was a cross sectional study of heads of institutions and the general staff of selected organizations in the Greater Accra Region.
-The criteria for the selection of the organizations were based on the institutions of interest to the NADMO & GIZ.
+The criteria for the selection of the organizations were based on the institutions of interest to NADMO & GIZ.
 The institutions selected included the security agencies, private and public institutions.

-The organizations visited were the Police, Prisons, Ghana Health Services (GHS) disease surveillance division, Customs Exercise and Preventive Service (CEPS), Ghana Urban Water Company Limited, UT Bank, Port Health, Ghana Civil Aviation Authority, Ghana Airport Company, Newmont Ghana.
+The organizations visited were the Police, Prisons, Ghana Health Service (GHS), Disease Surveillance Department, Customs Exercise and Preventive Service (CEPS), Ghana Urban Water Limited, UT Bank, Port Health, Ghana Civil Aviation Authority, Ghana Airport Company, limited Newmont Ghana.
 Ten organizations were targeted for the assessment with a sample estimate of 20 heads of institutions and 30 general staff.